Multi / Interdisciplinary Studies

 |Hispanic or Latino||965|

-Multi / Interdisciplinary Studies appeals to people across the globe.
+Students from other countries are interested in Multi / Interdisciplinary Studies, too.
 About 19.3% of those with this major are international students.

 How Much Do Multi / Interdisciplinary Studies Majors Make?